FluffyGameDev/DialogueSystem/README.md

 This branch contains the **Nodal Editor**.

-Check out the [Wiki](https://github.com/FluffyGameDev/DialogueSystem/wiki) for details on the architecture and troobleshooting tips.
+Check out the [Wiki](https://github.com/FluffyGameDev/DialogueSystem/wiki) for details on the architecture and troubleshooting tips.